acztassi/TSwitchButton/README.md

 ```
 As "ACallback" is defined, if there is no more clicks, this function will be fired after new click limit time.

+A example in where the command already is captured.
 ```C++
 void ButtonEvent(int ASwitchId, TSwitchCommands ACommands, TSwitchCallback &ACallback) {